-Whether you call it Japanese mayonnaise or Kewpie mayo, once you try it, you’d never go back.
-Japanese mayo has a rich egg flavor, a tangy and sweeter taste, and is creamier in both color and texture.
-And just like any other Japanese creations, it scores on the umami factor.
+Once you try Japanese Mayonnaise, you’ll never go back.
+It has a rich egg flavor, a tangy and sweet taste, and is creamier in color and texture than regular mayonnaise.
+And just like any Japanese creation, it scores high on the umami factor.

 7 Important Tips Before Making Japanese Mayonnaise